renvrant/formcontrol-freaks/chapter.md

 The last line of this HTML is the one that lets users add skills;
 the rest is to handle skill display and removal.

-FIXME: will it confuse readers to have this much HTML when only one line is relevant?
+FIXME: @renvrant @danielfigueiredo it will confuse readers to have this much HTML when only one line is relevant, but @gvwilson doesn't see how to strip it down.

 ## Conclusion